jinthislife/Initialisers/README.md

 }
 ```

+Keeping this required init in mind, what you need to do for each case.

-1. In case you write custom initialiser for programatically created UIViewController.
+### 1. The programmatically created custom initializer for a subclass of UIViewController.
 ```Swift
 init(name: String) {
     self.name = name
 }
 ```
-After initializing custom class you should call designated initialiser of super to initilize its own properties.
+After initializing custom class you should call designated initializer of super to initilize its own properties.
 ￼<p align = "left">
 <img src = "Initialisers/Images/superInitErr.png">
 </p>

-You should call the designated initialiser for UIViewController, initWithNibName:bundle:
+You should call the designated initializer for UIViewController, initWithNibName:bundle:
 ￼<p align = "left">
 <img src = "Initialisers/Images/initNameStringErr.png">
 </p>

-Results
+The final result is
 ```Swift
 ￼class CodeBasedViewController: UIViewController {